stacyg255/2hysoo.com/README.md

 ## Goals
 - Build a professional design portfolio
-- Improve my web design skills
-- Pursue a career in Graphic Design
+- Pursue a career in nursing